SamWindell/Signet/README.md

 `signet file.wav fade in --help`

 #### Input files
 You must first specify the input file(s).
 This is a single argument, but you can pass in multiple inputs by comma-separating them.
-The input can be one of 3 types:
+Each comma separated section can be one of 3 types:

 - A single file such as `file.wav`.
 - A directory such as `sounds/unprocessed`.
 In this case Signet will search for all audio files in that directory and process them all.
 You can specify the option `--recursive-folder-search` to make this also search subfolders.